wooyoungkang123/BlockchainLend/README.md

 # LendFlow Smart Contracts

-This repository contains Solidity smart contracts for a simplified lending platform called LendFlow that allows users to deposit ETH as collateral, borrow tokens, repay loans, and handle liquidations.
+This repository contains Solidity smart contracts for a simplified lending platform called LendFlow that allows users to deposit tokens as collateral, borrow tokens, repay loans, and handle liquidations.

 ## Project Structure